ninjaboy/PaketBuildDemo/README.md

 mkdir .paket
 # copy packet bootstrapper from the internetz to the .paket directory
 #https://github.com/fsprojects/Paket/releases/download/5.170.2/paket.bootstrapper.exe
+mv paket.bootstrapper.exe paket.exe
 ```

+NOTE: we are going to be using paket in a _magic_ mode.
+More details: https://fsprojects.github.io/Paket/bootstrapper.html

 ### Define paket dependencies
 Paket relies on the file to exist in order to restore dependencies.
 The file has to be at a solution root (OPTIONALLY the whole Paket infrastructure can be placed into the `build` folder and be executed there as it was made in this demo)